Rohanvernekarr/prep/README.md

-I implemented a "Load More" stratege to provide  better ux. responsive for all type of screens. used react hooks for state management because of this small scale app.
+I implemented a "Load More" stratege to provide  better ux. responsive for all type of screens. used react hooks for state management because of this small scale app. i took 2 days to build this with all the logic.

 ## Getting Started